webcomponents/community/static/introduction.md

 ## Shadow DOM
 The [shadow DOM specification](https://w3c.github.io/webcomponents/spec/shadow/) defines how to use encapsulated style and markup in web components.

-## HTML imports
+## ES Modules
-The [HTML imports specification](https://w3c.github.io/webcomponents/spec/imports/) defines the inclusion and reuse of HTML documents in other HTML documents.
+The [ES Modules specification](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-module-system) defines the inclusion and reuse of JS documents in a standards based, modular, performant way.

 ## HTML Template
 The [HTML template element specification](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element/) defines how to declare fragments of markup that go unused at page load, but can be instantiated later on at runtime.